-The point of the definition is that the measure $\mu_{Y,h}$ does not depend on the choice of $\sigma$, so is globally defined.
-The arguments above show that $Y$ has lt singularities if and only if $\mu_{Y,h}$ has finite total mass on $Y$, in which case we can consider it as a Radon measure on the whole of $Y$.
-Then $\chi=\dc\log\mu_{Y,h}$ is well-defined smooth closed $(1,1)$-form on $Y$.
+The point of the definition is that the measure $\mu_{Y,h}$ does not depend on the choice of $\sigma$, so it is globally defined.
+The arguments above show that $Y$ has log terminal singularities if and only if $\mu_{Y,h}$ has a finite total mass on $Y$, which can be considered as a Radon measure on the whole of $Y$.
+Then $\chi=\dc\log\mu_{Y,h}$ is a well-defined smooth closed $(1,1)$-form on $Y$.

 Given a Hermitian form $\omega_Y$ on $Y$, there exists a unique hermitian metric $h=h(\omega_Y)$ of $K_Y$ such that

 We have the following definition. \begin{definition} The \emph{Ricci curvature form} of $\omega_Y$ is $\textrm{Ric}(\omega_Y):=-\dc\log h$. \end{definition} We recall the {\em slope} of a quasi-psh function $\phi$ at $y$ in the sense of~\cite{berman2019kahler}.
 Choosing local generators $(f_j)$ of the maximal ideal $\mathfrak{m}_y$ of $\mathcal{O}_{Y,y}$, we define